lmc-eu/jobs-ui/src/styleguide.md

 ## v3.0.0-dev
 - New *header* with refactored *navigation*
+- Ribbon at *featured component* is now not present by default
 - Add *glass* panel component
+- Add ability to have an *icon* in a *featured component*
 - Add new icon:
     - *chart*
 - Remove *orig-frame*